giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

   * /resource/1: delete the resource with id 1.

 # Status code
-I try to keep the range of returned status code small, the shortned one is just 3 status:
+I try to keep the range of returned status code small, the smallest one has only 3 status:

 * `200`: succesful request.
-* `400`: A client error.
+* `400`: a client error.
-* `500` : A server error.
+* `500` : a server error.

-Of course, you can extended this one, like use 201 (created) to return status for POST verbs, and 401 to no authorized request, but try to keep this list small, so will be easy to who consume your API take decisions about what to do with different status code.
+Of course, you can extend this one, like use `201 (created)` to return status for POST verbs, and `401` to unauthorized requests, but try to keep this list small, so will be easy to who consume your API take decisions about what do with different status code.

-Another good pratice is return a `error code` and a `error message` in the json of requests that result in 400 status code (client error), this way the client can react or display different informations to the end user.
+Another good pratice is return an `error code` and an `error message` in the `json` of requests that result in `400` status code (client error), this way the client can react or display different informations to the end user.
-In most of case `400` status code are about some business logic rule that need to be respect to request perform sucessful.
+In most of case `400` status code are about some business logic rule that need to be respect to result in a sucessful request, so provide some information to client can help it to understand what is wrong in the request.

 # Versioning
-I saw a lot of developers using `v1` inside the code to "versioning" their web apis, I really dislike this method, I can understand that this is easy to deploy a new web api version to the same vitual application using this technique, but we need to agree that we dont do versioning in code, we do versioning  using some SCM, like Git, SVN and Mercurial, with everything else that correspond to our code, why should we do versioning inside the code in the case of web api?
+I see a lot of developers using `v1` inside the code to "versioning" their web apis, I really dislike this method, I can understand that this is easy to deploy a new web api version to the same vitual application using this technique, but we need to agree that we do versioning using some SCM, like Git, SVN and Mercurial with everything else that correspond to our code, why should we do versioning inside the code in the case of web api?

-In most of case your web api will have only one version, especially where you are developing a `SPA` app in it is the only client of your web api.
+In most of case your web api will have only one version, especially when you are developing a `SPA` app and it is the only client of your web api.

 > Versioning of APIs is a controversial topic—you will find a lot of contradictory guidance on the internet.
 > The pattern that is most commonly practiced is probably the one with a version identifier in a path